shijuanchen/forest_degradation_georgia/README.md

 ## Supplementary materials:
 1. Monitoring forest degradation in Georgia: https://youtu.be/Ayeo6JjjMAI
-2. Lab of CCDC-SMA in GRS EE644/CAS EE 444 - Digital Image Processing at BU: https://drive.google.com/file/d/1602r0t90nYxB3aHQtKLPhpsmD2-E8QFc/view?usp=sharing
+2. Lab of CCDC-SMA in GRS EE644/CAS EE 444 - Digital Image Processing at BU: https://drive.google.com/file/d/1602r0t90nYxB3aHQtKLPhpsmD2-E8QFc/view?usp=sharing .
+CCDC-SMA has been used in the students final projects in a digital image processing class in these regions: Canada (2), Madagascar (2), India (1) and Peru (1).

 ## Acknowledgement:
   Many thanks to Dr. Eric L. Bullock, Dr. Paulo Arévalo, Dr. Xiaojing Tang for their help!